jonlabelle/SublimeJsPrettier/README.md

 ### Sublime Text Settings

 - **debug** (default: ***false***)
-    When enabled (*true*), debug info will print to the Sublime Text Console - useful for troubleshooting purposes and inspecting the generated command passed to Prettier.
+    When enabled (*true*), debug info will print the console - useful for troubleshooting and inspecting the generated command passed to Prettier.

 - **prettier_cli_path** (default: ***empty***)
-    It's recommended to leave this setting empty (the default).
-If Sublime Text has problems resolving the CLI path to the [Prettier] executable, you can explicitly set the appropriate path here.
+    If Sublime Text has problems automatically resolving a path to [Prettier], you can set a custom path here.

-    When this setting is empty, the plug-in will attempt to find Prettier by...
+    When the setting is empty, the plug-in will attempt to find Prettier by...

     - Searching the path relative to the current Sublime Text Project directory, e.g.: `node_modules/.bin/prettier`.